brianredbeard/gpget/README.md

 the attestation of that file.
 The two standard extensions for these files are `.sig` and `.asc`.  `.sig` files are binary based GPG/PGP signatures while `.asc` files are Base64 encoded armored signatures.
-In both cases the signature files are "detached" and created in compliance with RFC XXXX.
+In both cases the signature files are "detached" and created in compliance with RFC 4880.

 This utility will download those files and operate largely as one would expect `curl` to, only with the addition of GPG validation.
 First, if the files fail